cardano-community/guild-operators/docs/Scripts/itnwitness.md

   }
 }
 ```
-- Host this signature file online at a URL with raw contents easily accessible on internet (eg: https://my.pool.com/extended-metadata.json)
+- Host this signature file online at a URL with raw contents easily accessible on the internet (eg: https://my.pool.com/extended-metadata.json)
 - When you register/modify a pool using CNTools, use the above mentioned URL to add to your pool metadata.

 If the process is approved to appear for wallets, we may consider providing easier alternatives.
-If any queries about the process, or any additions please create a git issue/PR against guild repository - to capture common queries and update instructions/help text where appropriate.
+If any queries about the process, or any additions please create a git issue/PR against [guild repository](https://github.com/cardano-community/guild-operators/issues) - to capture common queries and update instructions/help text where appropriate.

 #### Sample output of JSON files generated